Dental Implants in Asheville, NC

 After meeting with you to discuss your long-term goals, we will refer you to the periodontist for a surgical consultation.
 After your implant surgery, we can provide a temporary prosthesis if it is aesthetically necessary.
 Otherwise, it is usually three to four months before we anchor the permanent crown, bridge, or denture over your abutments.

 A gorgeous smile is something that you’ll feel great about showing off.
-Dr. Kani Nicolls is a member of the American Academy of Cosmetic Dentistry and understands just how significant a new smile can be
+Dr. Rebekkah Merrell is a member of the American Academy of Cosmetic Dentistry and understands just how significant a new smile can be